 When to pay

-Current superannuation legislation contributions to be paid on a quarterly basis.
+Contributions must be paid on a quarterly basis.
 However, employers may also choose to pay monthly or fortnightly.
 When you've decided on the easiest way to pay all you need to do is ensure you meet your payment deadline.

 |Financial year quarters||Payment period dates||Hostplus due date||Australian Tax Office (ATO) legislative due date||Late payment - SG Charge due date|